 How to Make Vegetable Broth from Food Scraps

-Homemade Food Scrap Vegetable Broth, an easy homemade soup broth recipe using vegetable food scraps.
+Homemade Food Scrap Vegetable Broth, an easy homemade soup broth recipe using leftover vegetable scraps.
 Repurpose food by stocking up on this simple vegetable stock!

-In our quest to eat a green, sustainable diet, we are always looking for ways to reuse the foods we buy – and one of our favorite ways to do this is to make homemade vegetable broth from food scraps that we would have composted anyway.
+Trying to live a more sustainable lifestyle?
+In our quest to eat a green, sustainable diet, we are always looking for ways to reuse the foods we buy – and one of our favorite ways to do this is by making homemade vegetable broth from vegetable scraps that we would have composted anyway.
 Those carrot tops and onion peels that end up in the trash are actually great for flavoring broths!

-And not only is reusing food scraps a great way to maximized the flavor of the food you buy, you'll also save money by making your own homemade soup broths AND reduce unnecessary food packaging.
-Win, win!
+- It's eco-friendly.
+Reusing food scraps is a great way to get the most flavor out of the food you buy, and you'll also save money by making your own homemade soup broths AND reduce unnecessary food packaging.

-Are you ready to learn how to make this so-simple homemade food scrap soup?
+Are you ready to learn how to make this super simple homemade food scrap soup?
 Let's do it!